bennetde/swevisualizer/README.md

 ## Compiling

-Linux: Compile inside the `build` directory using `make`.
-A executable should appear inside your `build` directory.
+Linux: Compile inside the `build` directory using `make SWEVisualizer`.
+A executable should appear inside your `build/src` directory.

 Windows: Compile using `cmake --build .` inside the `build` directory.
 The executable might be hidden under `build\src\Debug\SWEVisualizer.exe`.